leegeunhyeok/esbuild-dependency-graph/README.md

 const graph = new DependencyGraph({
   /**
-   * Root path for lookup modules.
+   * Workspace root path for lookup modules.
    *
    * Defaults to `process.cwd()`.
    */
-  root: '/path/to/root-dir',
+  root: '/path/to/project-root',
 });

 // Generate or update the dependency graph using the esbuild metafile.